Gretchen Faust: Work

 In the early 1990s she became known for using the tip of an ice pick to write text fragments from lectures on art history into gallery walls.
 In her more recent works, she produced mandala-like paper cutouts, engraved plinths made of Portland stone, photographs of paired handguns, or pairs of large, rug-like circles made of rabbit skins, and camouflage material laid out on the floor.
-In 2013, Martin Herbert wrote: "Nevertheless, there are consistently continuities: symmetry and asymmetry, sophistication and violence and a variable and explicit focus on cutting, punching, firing - penetrating the surface of things".
+In 2013, Martin Herbert wrote in Frieze magazine: "there are consistently continuities: symmetry and asymmetry, sophistication and violence and a variable and explicit focus on cutting, punching, firing - penetrating the surface of things".
 Faust has described her artwork as similar to yoga: "I’d say the personal process is the same.
 Cultivating presence and intimacy.
 And the outcome can result in different forms, depending on the circumstances of intention".

 Exhibition history

 Her work has been shown in group exhibitions at the Kunsthalle Schirn, Frankfurt, the New Museum, New York (with Kevin Warren), wellwellwell, Vienna, MAGASIN - Centre National d’art Contemporain, Grenoble; Galerie Samuel Lallouz, Montreal; Pat Hearn Gallery, New York, (with Kevin Warren), the CAPC Museum of Contemporary Art, Bordeaux, among others.

-In 1988 Faust had a solo installation at the Mattress Factory, Pittsburgh.
-In 1991 she had a solo show at Pat Hearn gallery.
+In 1988, Faust had a solo installation at the Mattress Factory, Pittsburgh.
+In 1991, she had a solo show at Pat Hearn gallery in New York.
 1992, Faust had a one-person show at Marc Jancou Gallery, Zurich.
-In 2003, Faust had a solo show at greengrassi, London. she had several two person collaborative shows with Kevin Warren during the 1990s.
+In 2003, Faust had a solo show at greengrassi, London.
+During the 1990s, she had several two person collaborative shows with Kevin Warren.
+In 2010, Faust created a floor installation, Shroud 1 (Start) and Shroud 1 (Stop), consisting of two 13-foot diameter circles; one fabricated from sewn together rabbit pelts, and the second constructed from commercially printed camouflage fabric.
+The work referenced the notion of hunter and prey.